Rules and Regulations for using a Scooter in NSW

 What NSW Road Rules must be observed?

-– A speed limit of 10Km/H must be observed at all time
+- A speed limit of 10km/hr must be observed at all times

-– The footpath and nature strip must be the primary travel route.
-The Road is only necessary for use when the footpath or nature strip is not safe to use.
+- The footpath and nature strip must be the primary travel route.
+You should only drive on the road when the footpath or nature strip is not safe to use

 - The mobility unit must not exceed 110kg unladen